-In this Schedule, the following words shall have the following meanings and they shall supplement Joint Schedule 1 (Definitions):
+1.1 In this Schedule, the following words shall have the following meanings and they shall supplement Joint Schedule 1 (Definitions):

-- "BCDR Plan" has the meaning given to it in Paragraph 2.2 of this Schedule; "Business Continuity Plan" has the meaning given to it in Paragraph 2.3.2 of this Schedule; "Disaster" the occurrence of one or more events which, either separately or cumulatively, mean that the Deliverables, or a material part thereof will be unavailable (or could reasonably be anticipated to be unavailable); "Disaster Recovery the Deliverables embodied in the processes and Deliverables" procedures for restoring the provision of Deliverables following the occurrence of a Disaster; "Disaster Recovery Plan" has the meaning given to it in Paragraph 2.3.3 of this Schedule; "Disaster Recovery System" the system embodied in the processes and procedures for restoring the provision of Deliverables following the occurrence of a Disaster; "Related Supplier" any person who provides Deliverables to the Buyer which are related to the Deliverables from time to time; "Review Report" has the meaning given to it in Paragraph 6.3 of this Schedule; and "Supplier's Proposals" has the meaning given to it in Paragraph 6.3 of this Schedule;
+"BCDR Plan" has the meaning given to it in Paragraph 2.2 of this Schedule; "Business Continuity Plan" has the meaning given to it in Paragraph 2.3.2 of this Schedule; "Disaster" the occurrence of one or more events which, either separately or cumulatively, mean that the Deliverables, or a material part thereof will be unavailable (or could reasonably be anticipated to be unavailable); "Disaster Recovery Deliverables" the Deliverables embodied in the processes and procedures for restoring the provision of Deliverables following the occurrence of a Disaster; "Disaster Recovery Plan" has the meaning given to it in Paragraph 2.3.3 of this Schedule; "Disaster Recovery System" the system embodied in the processes and procedures for restoring the provision of Deliverables following the occurrence of a Disaster; "Related Supplier" any person who provides Deliverables to the Buyer which are related to the Deliverables from time to time; "Review Report" has the meaning given to it in Paragraph 6.3 of this Schedule; and "Supplier's Proposals" has the meaning given to it in Paragraph 6.3 of this Schedule;

-BCDR Plan
+2. BCDR Plan

-The Buyer and the Supplier recognise that, where specified in Schedule 4 (Framework Management), CCS shall have the right to enforce the Buyer's rights under this Schedule.

-Framework Ref: RM6179 Project Version: v1.0 Model Version: v3.2 ensure continuity of the business processes and operations supported by the Services following any failure or disruption of any element of the Deliverables; and the recovery of the Deliverables in the event of a Disaster

-At least ninety (90) Working Days prior to the Start Date the Supplier shall prepare and deliver to the Buyer for the Buyer's written approval a plan (a "BCDR Plan"), which shall detail the processes and arrangements that the Supplier shall follow to:
+- 2.1 The Buyer and the Supplier recognise that, where specified in Schedule 4 (Framework Management), CCS shall have the right to enforce the Buyer's rights under this Schedule. - 2.2 Within 3 months of the Start Date the Supplier shall prepare and deliver to the Buyer for the Buyer's written approval a plan (a "BCDR Plan"), which shall detail the processes and arrangements that the Supplier shall follow to: - 2.2.1 ensure continuity of the business processes and operations supported by the Services following any failure or disruption of any element of the Deliverables; and - 2.2.2 the recovery of the Deliverables in the event of a Disaster

-The BCDR Plan shall be divided into three sections:

-Section 1 which shall set out general principles applicable to the BCDR Plan;

-Section 2 which shall relate to business continuity (the "Business Continuity Plan"); and

-Section 3 which shall relate to disaster recovery (the "Disaster Recovery Plan").

-Following receipt of the draft BCDR Plan from the Supplier, the Parties shall use reasonable endeavours to agree the contents of the BCDR Plan.
+- 2.3 The BCDR Plan shall be divided into three sections: - 2.3.1 Section 1 which shall set out general principles applicable to the BCDR Plan; - 2.3.2 Section 2 which shall relate to business continuity (the "Business Continuity Plan"); and - 2.3.3 Section 3 which shall relate to disaster recovery (the "Disaster Recovery Plan"). - 2.4 Following receipt of the draft BCDR Plan from the Supplier, the Parties shall use reasonable endeavours to agree the contents of the BCDR Plan.
 If the Parties are unable to agree the contents of the BCDR Plan within twenty (20) Working Days of its submission, then such Dispute shall be resolved in accordance with the Dispute Resolution Procedure.

-General Principles of the BCDR Plan (Section 1)
+3. General Principles of the BCDR Plan (Section 1)